Jonathan Radcliffe BPS BPC HCPC

 - Psychoanalytic Psychotherapy training at the Lincoln Clinic, now part of the British Psychotherapy Foundation

-- Eligible to register with the British Psychoanalytic Council as psychoanalytic psychotherapist
+- Member of the British Psychoanalytic Council as psychoanalytic psychotherapist

 - Masters in Psychoanalytic Psychotherapy, Tavistock Clinic